mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 * `storage.objectAdmin`: Allows processes in the VM to read and write objects to GCS.
 * `logging.logWriter`: Allows the app's log output to appear in GCP's logging interfaces.

-**Gotcha Warning**: GCE instances will fail to write to GCS buckets unless you launch them under a custom service account.
+**Gotcha Warning**: GCE instances can't write to GCS buckets unless you launch them under a custom service account.
 {: .notice--warning}

 The following commands create a service account with the necessary privileges: